sshyran/alpine-cloud-images/README.md

   setting will work as will setting the ssh keys for the Alpine user based on what was configured during instance launch.
 User data is supported as long as it's a shell script (starts with #!).
 See the tiny-ec2-bootstrap README for more details.
-You can still install cloud-init using aports but the version in the tree is somewhat old and may not work correctly for Alpine.
+You can still install cloud-init (from the edge/3.9 testing repositories), but we haven't tested whether it will not work correctly for this AMI.
 If full cloud-init support is important to you please file a bug against this project.

 - Because several key packages in Alpine 3.8 are missing or lacking features, we currently need to install some packages from edge.
-We expect that these will be included in Alpine 3.9, or perhaps as a 3.8.x update.
+We expect that these will be included in Alpine 3.9.
-  - linux-virt @edge-main (includes necessary NVMe drivers)
+  - linux-virt @edge-main (includes necessary ENA drivers)
-  - aws-ena-driver @edge-community (installs 'virt' flavored subpackage)
   - tiny-ec2-bootstrap @edge-main  (updated to v1.2.0)

 - CloudFormation support is still forthcoming.
 This requires patches and